kojiwell/deploy_havana/_sources/all_in_one.txt

 Quick Installation by Bash Script.
 ------------

-First, you need to update ``/etc/hosts`` for your environment.
+First of all, you need to update ``/etc/hosts`` for your environment.
 If your hostname is not resolvable, ``nova-network`` fails to start.

 Switch to ``root`` user, and download the installation scripts.::